mtolly/onyx/haskell/README.md

     As a special case, if you provide a single OGG file, it will not be reencoded, and will go unchanged into the MOGG file.

+  * Lipsync file generation

+    Use simple phonetic analysis to convert from a vocals chart to a lipsync file.
+Uses a dictionary to look up English lyrics, or spelling-based rules for German or Spanish lyrics.
+Currently only one vowel shape is produced per lyric; in the future this will be improved to create consonant shapes and vowel diphthongs.

+    Supports generating `.voc` files (used in GH2), as well as `.lipsync` files for later RB games. `.lipsync` files can be inserted into `.milo_xxx` files with the milo tools described further down.

   * Lipsync dry vocals audio creation for Magma

     Two options for generating audio files to give to Magma's vocal animation